waycrate/waycrate.github.io/index.md

 ### Our Supporters

-We are proudly supported by [Source Hut](https://sr.ht/), who has given us free hosting for our projects.
+We are proudly supported by [Source Hut](https://sr.ht/), who have given us free hosting for our projects.

 ### Our Team